Gepetto/cpcc2_tiago/README.md

 ## Evaluate performance

-Python scripts are given to evaluate the performance of Tiago, [performance_evaluator.py](scripts/performance_evaluator.py), it sends Tiago 8 targets being the 8 vertices of a cube and logs many datas (see docstring).
+Python scripts are given to evaluate the performance of Tiago, [performance_evaluator.py](scripts/performance_evaluator.py), it sends Tiago 8 targets being the 8 vertices of a cube and logs many datas (see their docstring).

-The performance plotter and full plotter nicely show the results of those study, the full plotter is used to compare performance between the 3 interpolation types.
+The performance plotter and full plotter nicely show the results of those studies, the full plotter is used to compare performance between the 3 interpolation types.

 All these scripts can be launched with ros2 run cpcc2_tiago scripts.py args, see the scripts' docstring for the required arguments

 ## TODO

--Remove the need for absolute paths in the config file -Solve the problem with the warm start of the solver -Find the correct weights for Crocoddyl
+-Remove the need for absolute paths in the config file<br/>
+-Solve the problem with the warm start of the solver<br/>
+-Find the correct weights for Crocoddyl